Tips for a More Eco-Friendly Trip to Wallis and Futuna

 We always recommend looking into your own choice of carbon off-setting.
 If you haven't got the time, we recommend myclimate.org or flygrn.com which offer better options than those offered by most airlines.

 It is no secret that flying direct can save you a lot of time.
 But did you know that it also results in a lower carbon footprint?
-Making your total flight time shorter reduces the carbon footprint of your trip and weâre all better for it.

 Check out where you can take direct flights to Wallis and Futuna using Which Airlines Fly Directly to Futuna?

-Wallis and Futuna offer a range of locally run B&Bs, homestays, and small lodges that use fewer resources than large hotels.
 These smaller accommodations not only have a lower environmental impact but also provide direct support to the local communities, helping you travel more sustainably while experiencing authentic island life.

 Learn more about the accommodations available in Where to Stay in Wallis & Futuna.

-18.Turn Off the Light, TV and A/C in Your Room
+14.Turn Off the Light, TV and A/C in Your Room

-Rooms can be cooled in a matter of minutes using the air conditioning, so thereâs no need to let it run all day.
+Rooms can be cooled in a matter of minutes using the air conditioning (and Wallis and Futuna lurrrrrrves air-conditioning), so there’s no need to let it run all day.

 Before heading out, do a quick check around your room and turn off all the appliances to help decrease the power consumption during your stay.